- Tour Riga's medieval Old Town

-- Visit the heart of the Russian Orthodox church
+- Travel to the heart of the Russian Orthodox church in Sergiev Posad

 |Day 7||Helsinki & Suomenlinna Fortress Tour||Helsinki|

 |Day 8||Train from Helsinki to St. Petersburg||Saint Petersburg|

 |Day 9||St. Petersburg City Tour - Day Trip to Pushkin||Saint Petersburg|